himanshu14524/githubforskills/README.md

 # githubforskills
-i wanr to became a soft developer
+i want to became a soft developer